rokmc756/Ceph/README.md

 ```

 ### 04) - Initialize Linux Hosts
-- how to initialize linux hosts in order to prepare deploy ceph cluster by ansible such as creating users, exchanging ssh keys and configure /etc/hosts in all hosts.
+- Initialize linux hosts in order to prepare deploy ceph cluster by ansible such as creating users, exchanging ssh keys and configure /etc/hosts in all hosts.
 ```
 $ vi install.yml
 - hosts: all